Goatee Styles: Quickly Sculpt Your Identity

 Oval faces can pull off just about any goatee.
 The balanced shape gives you room to experiment.

-Round faces do best with styles like the Van Dyke or Circle Beard—these add vertical lines that help elongate the face.
+Round faces do best with styles like the Van Dyke or Anchor Beard: These add vertical lines that help elongate the face.
+You want length, not width.
+Go for the classic or soul patch goatee.
+Skip the full circle beard – it’ll make your face look rounder.

 Square faces pair well with a Disconnected Goatee or Circle Beard, both of which soften strong jawlines without losing definition.